How (+ When) to Prune Citrus

 Begin

-These thorny, angular shoots are coming from the graft and need to be removed.
+These thorny, angular shoots are coming from the rootstock and need to be removed.

 Choose a lovely, dry day and begin your prune by removing any dead and damaged wood.
 Cut back to healthy clean wood.

-Remove all growth that starts from below the graft.
-The rootstock is a different variety which is why it looks so different and may well be thorny to boot.
+Remove all growth that starts from the rootstock which is a different variety to the fruiting top – that’s why it looks so different, and may well be thorny to boot.
 If you’ve never pruned these off they may have grown large, shooting up through your tree.
 Remove them and pull them out – wow! your tree never looked so good.

 Drag out the removed wood and begin a stack.
 Put all successive prunings on this pile so as you can keep it real about how much you’ve removed.